 AIG Peer Review Opinion Letter (October 16, 2015)

 Internal Standards & Guidance for Inspector General Staff

 This manual provides guidance on procedural matters relevant to the Office of the Inspector General as a whole.

 Personnel in the Office of the Inspector General (OIG) adhere to the policies and regulations embodied in the County’s Personnel Regulations.

 The OIG’s Office Policy Manual identifies policies and practices that are unique to the Montgomery County Maryland Office of the Inspector General.

-Additional Resources for Professional Standards
+Additional Resources for Guidance

 American Institute of Certified Public Accountants (AICPA).
 AICPA provides its members with the resources, information, leadership and tools that enable them to provide valuable services to benefit the public as well as employers and clients.
 AICPA is working to ensure that the public remains confident in the integrity, objectivity, competence and professionalism of CPAs.